biobakery/metawibele/README.md

 #### Prepare configuration files
 ##### Prepare global configuration file
-To run MetaWIBELE, you are **required** to customize the global configuration file `metawibele.cfg` and make sure that it's in your working directory.
+To run MetaWIBELE, you are **required** to customize the global configuration file `metawibele.cfg` and make sure that it's in the current working directory.

+**NOTE:** De default, MetaWIBELE will use the global configurations from `metawibele.cfg` in the current working directory.
+Alternatively you can always provide the location of the global configuration file you would like to use with the "--global-config " option to metawibele (see more in the section [How to run](#how-to-run)).

-* Download `metawibele.cfg` into your working directory:
+* Download `metawibele.cfg` into your current working directory:
 	* Option 1) run this command to download global configuration file:
 		* `$ metawibele_download_config --config-type global`
 	* Option 2) obtain copies by right-clicking the link and selecting "save link as":